pablohdzvizcarra/api-book-contacts/README.md

 - AssertJ: tests more structured
 - Javax Validations: bean validation for fields in the request data

-## 6. Testing / CI
+## 5. Testing / CI

 **CI Pipeline** GitHub Action name

-This project has Continuos Delivery (CI) through a GitHub Action, this action simply runs the test and makes sure that the test always pass.
+This project has Continuous Delivery (CI) through a GitHub Action, this action simply runs the test and makes sure that the test always pass.

 The GitHub Action **CI Pipeline** will be triggered every time a pull request is made to the main branch of the project.

-## 7. Flow Chart
+## 6. Flow Chart

 Basic flow chart

 ![example](https://objectstorage.us-phoenix-1.oraclecloud.com/p/-urVeoj3kC_2n7bSv6-ZsVrusA5gBL73fpeZ401DCkxkjz8ViBS59YdPk0RyqBRm/n/axpnfrotfkdm/b/oci-bucket/o/book%20contact%20flowchart.jpg)

-## 8. Extras